 “Within four hours of her birth, Olivia’s condition began to disintegrate,” Schmidt recalled.
 “Had we done the natural birth and been sent home within a few hours, a lot of things could have gone wrong.
 That was the beginning of what we feel has been a series of miracles for our little girl.”

 Rushed to the Neonatal Intensive Care Unit, Olivia was given several blood transfusions.
 While the transfusions fixed her anemia, her blood sugar never quite normalized.

 Josef Cortez, MD, a neonatologist with the University of Florida College of Medicine, Jacksonville, had a hunch that something wasn’t right, even though Olivia’s levels were only a little off.
-He transferred her to Wolfson Children’s Hospital, where Nelly Mauras, MD, director of the Diabetes and Endocrinology Institute at Nemours Children’s Specialty Care, Jacksonville, and Wolfson Children’s, discovered the problem.
+He transferred her to Wolfson Children’s Hospital, where Nelly Mauras, MD, director of the Diabetes and Endocrinology Institute at Nemours Children’s Health, Jacksonville, and Wolfson Children’s, discovered the problem.